Kumodatsu/wow-addon-manager/README.md

     github:
         - https://github.com/Kumodatsu/Invite123

+    tukui:
+        - ElvUI

 The _path_ section is used to specify where your AddOns folder is located.
 This is always your World of Warcraft directory, and then `_retail_/Interface/AddOns`.
 The _curseforge_ section is to specify addons that should be downloaded from CurseForge.
-The numbers are the addon's _Project ID_ which you can find on the its CurseForge page.
+The numbers are the addon's _Project ID_ which you can find on its CurseForge page.
 The _github_ section is to specify addons that should be downloaded from GitHub.
-Just specify the base URL to the repository here.
+Specify the base URL to the repository here.
+The _tukui_ section is to specify addons from Tukui.
+Just specify the addon name (case sensitive!).
 If you do not need a section, you can just leave it out altogether (for example, if none of your addons are from GitHub, you can just leave the _github_ section out).